leucos/ansible-tuto/step-00/README.md

 ansible-playbook -i step-00/hosts step-00/setup.yml
 ```

-If you get "Connections refused" errors, please tryagain after few
+If you get "Connections timed out" errors, please check the firewall
-seconds.
-Hosts might take some time at first boot to be SSH-ready.
-Also
-check the firewall settings of your machine.
+settings of your machine.

 If you get errors like: